 This form of monetization is suitable for niche bloggers, college students and budding online entrepreneurs who have the knack for customized artwork.
 The first thing to do is to find a niche that you like; browsing the product categories will give some ideas on this.

-For example, individuals who are interested in home decoration can explore the items in Home and Living, while those who blog about wedding can look into promoting Wedding Gifts and so on.
+For example, individuals who are interested in home decoration can explore the items in Home and Living, while those who blog about weddings can look into promoting Wedding Gifts and so on.
 Content will be your major force in driving traffic here, so the more articles you write about these products, the more affiliate commissions you are likely to make.

 How Much Can You Make?